alfaris/alfaris/README.md

 - 👋 Hi, I’m @alfaris
+- I design and built for Web since 2000s.
+- Currently Working as Product & UX Designer
-- 👀 I’m interested in ...
+- 👀 I’m interested in Astronamy, Equestrian.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Design Ops, Python, Data Analysis.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+Through My Website [[faris.design]]

 <!---
 alfaris/alfaris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.